dainstudios/untidy/README.md

-# untidy
+# Untidy
-Python package for data uncleaning
+A Python package for data uncleaning.